Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis of the 0l channel

 \subsubsection{Other background processes}

-The background from \wjetslnu and top quark production are predicted by simulation.
+The background events from \wjetslnu and top quark production are predicted by simulation.
 Their normalization is validated in data in two background-enriched samples within a kinematic phase space consistent with \SRtwoa.
-The first sample is the subset of \SRtwoa defined by requiring the \mjs range of 50--80 or 160--250\GeV, while the second sample is defined as \SRtwoa but inverts the angular requirement $\abs{\Delta\phi(\text{j},\ptvecmiss)}>0.8$.
+The first sample is the subset of \SRtwoa defined by requiring $\mjs> 160\GeV$, while the second sample is defined as the \SRtwoa but inverting the angular requirement to $\abs{\Delta\phi(\text{j},\ptvecmiss)}>0.8$.
 These samples receive equal contributions from top quark and \wjetslnu production processes.
-The simulated events match the data \mjs distribution in both normalization and shape within statistical uncertainties.
+The simulated events match the data \mjs distribution at a 5\% level in both normalization and shape within statistical uncertainties.
 Furthermore, this consistency has been verified under the following conditions: (a) applying a stricter than the SR $\ptmiss/\ptja>0.25$ requirement, which further suppresses QCD contributions, (b) excluding narrow \PQb-tagged jets, thereby enhancing \wjets fraction, and (c) requiring at least one \PQb-tagged jet, increasing the presence of the top quark background.

-Furthermore, because of the limited sizes of these samples and to account for potential underlying mismodeling in cross sections, the rates of \Wjets and top quark processes are assigned a 5\% uncertainty each.
-The magnitude of this uncertainty is justified by the agreement between data and simulation in a \ttbar- and \wjets-dominated validation sample, as well as in the $1\Pell$ channel, all of which require a high \ParT score.
+Based on the observed data-to-simulation agreement in the aforementioned validation samples (all of which require a high \ParT score) and in relevant samples in the $1\Pell$ channel, a 5\% rate uncertainty is assigned to each of the \wjets and top quark processes.
+This uncertainty collectively accounts for the limited simulation sample size, residual QCD contamination, and potential cross section mismodeling.

 Events originating from the $\hzzall\to4\PQq$ process are suppressed relative to $\hwwall\to4\PQq$ decays because of the smaller branching fraction and reduced \ParT tagger efficiency, by factors of 10 and 3, respectively.
 This small fraction of background events entering \SRone is estimated using simulation.